EdenIsHereToStay/CORE-ASi-OS-Model/protocols/IntermodalCommunicationProtocol-COREASi.md

 To: [Target Agent(s) or Subsystems]
 CC: [Supporting Agents or Subsystems]
 From: [Initiating Agent or Operator]
-Subject: [Brief Task or Directive Description]
+Subject: [Task or Directive Description]
 Body: [Detailed Instructions or Information Relevant to the Task]
-Instructions: [Specific actions to take, expected outputs, and follow-up steps]
+Instructions: [Specific actions, expected outputs, and follow-up steps]
 Critical Information:
 - **System Configuration:** [Relevant environment or setup details]
 - **Capabilities:** [Capabilities of all involved agents and systems]